McCache/McCache-for-Python/README.md

 -->
 ## Overview
 `McCache` is a distributed in-memory write through caching library that is build on the [`cachetools`](https://pypi.org/project/cachetools/) package.
-It uses **UDP** multicasting as the performant transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".
+It uses **UDP** multicasting as the transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are:
 1. Reduce complexity by not be dependent on any external caching service such as `memcached`, `redis` or the likes.
 We are guided by the principal of first scaling up before scaling out.